useblocks/libpdf/docs/contents/contribution.rst

 Here are some things worth noting before uploading commits:

 * all code must follow the `black <https://black.readthedocs.io/en/stable/>`_ code style
-* black is configured to
+* ruff is used for formatting according to the black style with all defaults

-    * a maximum line length of 120 chars and
-    * single quote string literals

 * pull requests are checked using tox
 * tox executes (for various Python versions)

-    * pytest
+    * test cases
-    * flake8 with various plugins (see pyproject.toml)
-    * pylint
+    * ruff formatter check
-    * black
+    * ruff linter check
     * the Sphinx documentation build